andy-schulz/thekla-core_outdated/README.md

-# thekla
+# thekla-core
-Thekla started as a pet project to get a grip on the screenplay pattern and to understand the SOLID principles in more detail.
+Thekla-core started as a pet project to get a grip on the screenplay pattern and to understand the SOLID principles in more detail.
 Working with protractor for the last 5 years i got used to the simplicity of element definition and the possibilities of element chaining like:

 ```typescript
 const button1 = element(by.xpath("//locateSomething").element(By.css(".locateSomethingElse");